mahaliahr/research-notes/src/site/notes/published/focus-on-process.md

 ---
 dg-publish: true
+title: Focus On Process
+permalink: /notes/focus-on-process/
+visibility: public
+description: >-
+  Now that we are in a time where generative AI can produce 'results' with 'ease'.
+The **process** of what we do becomes much more important.

+  This is something t
+updated: '2025-10-20T22:34:14.446Z'
 ---
 Now that we are in a time where generative AI can produce 'results' with 'ease'.
 The **process** of what we do becomes much more important.
 This is something that I am thinking about a lot and I believe will be an important element within the research.